finnlu98/InvoiceGenerator/README.md

 This app has therefore the MVP features for my needs and I will use it in the year to come.

 To summarize the app keeps track of my total profits, revenue, added taxes and total taxes.
-Furthermore I can store and edit hires I have done, and lastly I can create pdf invoices to send to my customers.
+Furthermore I can store and edit hires, and lastly I can create pdf invoices to send to my customers.

 The stack consists of:
-Frontend: React
+- Frontend: React
-Backend API: Express and Node
+- Backend API: Express and Node
-DB: MongoDB
+- DB: MongoDB

 There are still many features that can be added which would be fun to look at!